 The planned activities conducted under the data-driven Statewide Communications and Outreach countermeasure strategy will focus on raising public awareness of the state's traffic safety priorities.
 These priorities are determined through the problem identification process conducted under each of the program areas.
 Statewide media efforts are a key component of a comprehensive approach to improving traffic safety.
-Publicizing enforcement and other countermeasure strategies implemented to address traffic safety problems greatly expands the coverage and potential impact of these programs and supports progress toward the achievement of the performance targets that have been set.
-Sufficient funds are allocated for the effective implementation of this countermeasure strategy and the associated activities that are planned.
+Publicizing enforcement and other countermeasure strategies implemented to address traffic safety problems greatly expands the coverage and potential impact of these programs and supports progress toward the achievement of the statewide performance targets that have been set.